Microsoft Project: Upgrading to Project 2016

 - Project's new manual scheduling

 - Setting a default scheduling method

-- Switching between manual and automatic scheduling for tasks
+- Changing manual to automatic scheduling for individual tasks

 - Issues with legacy tables

-- Entering different types of tasks using the Ribbon
+- Entering summary and details tasks using the Ribbon

 - Adding tasks to a timeline

 - Formatting a timeline